-While Equatorial Guinea has several ethnic tribes, it was colonised over centuries by the Dutch, English, Portuguese and Spanish interested in trade in slaves, sugar and palm oil.
+While Equatorial Guinea has several ethnic tribes, it was colonized over centuries by the Dutch, English, Portuguese and Spanish interested in trading sugar and palm oil.
+These colonial invaders also focused intently on the trade of enslaved people.
 The country has absorbed people from such nations as Liberia, Nigeria and Cuba.
 Its straight-line borders were established during the late-19th-century 'Scramble for Africa' and it is the only Spanish-speaking country in Africa.

 The Early Days

 Bantu tribes, including the Bubi, came to the mainland in the 12th century from other parts of West and Central Africa.
 The Bubi are said to have fled to Bioko to escape the Fang, who are believed to have become the dominant ethnic group in the 1600s.
 Europeans made their first contact on the distant island of Annobón, which was visited by the Portuguese in 1470.
 In the 18th century, Bioko, Annobón and parts of the mainland were traded to Spain in exchange for regions in Latin America.
-Bioko subsequently became an important base for slave-trading in the early 19th century and was later a naval base for England, which by then was trying to stop the slave trade.
+Bioko subsequently became an important base for the trade of enslaved people in the early 19th century and was later a naval base for England, which by then was trying to stop the trade of enslaved people that it had previously profited from and been heavily involved in.
 Cocoa plantations were started on the island in the late 19th century, making Malabo Spain's most important possession in equatorial Africa.